 3 Days in London Itinerary | The Perfect 72 Hours in London

-This 3 days in London itinerary is filled with the best things to do in London like seeing Big Ben, London Bridge, The Shard, London towers and more London bucket lists activities.
-This London itinerary is ideal for first-time visitors to the UK’s capital
+This 3 day London itinerary will help!
+It’s filled with the best things to do in London like seeing Big Ben, London Bridge, The Shard, London Towers, and more London bucket lists activities, making it ideal for first-time visitors to the UK’s capital.

 London gives you a bit of everything.
 The city offers a blend of fascinating history and modern culture, with some of the best museums, architecture, attractions, and a buzzing nightlife scenery set to entertain one and all.

-Even if you’ve got only 72 hours in London to spare, you need not worry, as I’ve put together a perfect 3 days in London itinerary, including top London’s top attractions, places to see in London and fun things to do, so you can make the most of your 3 day trip to London.
+Even if you’ve got only 72 hours in London to spare, you need not worry.
+I’m a local in London, having lived here for over ten years, and I’m going to give you a hand with that, so you can plan a hassle-free, 3 day trip to London, including top London’s top attractions, places to see in London and fun things to do.

 One of the best ways to tick off all the best London attractions during a short visit is to make use of a sightseeing pass.
 The London Pass is a winning option, so I’ll break it down below.

-The London Pass gives you access to over 80 London attractions.
-With an optional Visitor Oyster card in addition to your London 3 Day Pass, it covers all your transportation needs.
+✅ The London Pass gives you access to over 80 London attractions.
+With an optional Visitor Oyster card in addition to your London 3 Day Pass, it covers all your transportation needs on the London tube stations

-It’s an excellent option for first-time visitors who want to stick to a budget, save money, while still having a fantastic time in an expensive city like London.
+✅ It’s an excellent option for first-time visitors who want to stick to a budget and save money while still having a fantastic time in an expensive city like London.

-It also allows you to skip the long line so you can spend more time sightseeing.
-If you are looking to hit all the major tourist attractions, buying the pass is an ideal option for sightseeing London in 3 days.
+✅ It also allows you to skip the long line so you can spend more time sightseeing.
+If you are looking to hit all the major tourist attractions, buying the pass is an ideal option for sightseeing in London in three days.

 3 Day London Itinerary | How to Spend 3 Days In London